ed-flanagan/advent-of-code-solutions-elixir/README.md

 My personal solutions to AoC puzzles, in Elixir.

-I'm brand new to Elixir, so this is largely practice for me.
+*Caveat:* I'm brand new to Elixir, so this is largely practice for me.
 My solutions are likely not the best examples of "good" Elixir.
-If you see anything particularly egregious or have a cool way to improve a solution, feel free to submit an issue or pull request.
+If you see anything particularly egregious or have a cool way to improve a solution, feel free to submit an issue.

 ## Usage

-Solutions and test are structured by year and day.
+Solutions and tests are structured by year and day.
-For example, the solution for 2020's day 1 is `lib/advent/y2020/01_report_repair.ex` and its respective test is `test/y2020/01_report_repair_test.exs`.
+For example, the solution for 2020's day 1 is `lib/advent/y2020/d01.ex` and its respective test is `test/y2020/d01_test.exs`.
+If a puzzle had an input file you'll find it under a test `support` directory, e.g.
-Each solution is tested for the example and puzzle input.
-Each day's input file lives under the `test/<year>/support/` directory.
+`test/y2020/support/d01_input.txt`.

 ## Completion matrices